SyncfusionExamples/how-to-show-row-index-in-row-header-start-from-1-for-the-data-rows-when-wpf-datagrid-has-stacked-hea/README.md

 # About the sample

-This sample shows how to avoid the row index and header while getting the data row index.
+This sample show cases how to avoid the row index and header while getting the data row index.

-By default, [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) consider the GridSummaryRow and StackedHeaderRow while getting the data row index.
+[WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) consider the [GridSummaryRow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridSummaryRow.html) and [StackedHeaderRow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.StackedHeaderRow.html) while getting the data row index.
 You can avoid these rows by adding the converter to Text property of TextBlock.

 ```Xaml
 <Style TargetType="syncfusion:GridRowHeaderCell">